 Investment Strategy and Tax Efficiency

 As retirement approaches, investment decisions often shift toward managing risk and income.
 Taxes can play a meaningful role in how that transition unfolds.
+Some considerations that may come into focus include:- Which accounts investments are held in

 - How and when gains are realized